The Research Centre

 This will only come from studying real patients, implementing clinical trials, and a lot of hard work from a team of people starting from the generous patients who are always willing to put their hand up for research projects, their carers who are willing to bring them in for all these extra visits, and the dedicated trial nurses, clinicians, surgeons and scientists.

-Funding for the lab for over 8 years has been largely derived from the Sydney Neuro-oncology Group (SNOG).
+Funding for the lab for over 8 years has been largely derived from the Brain Cancer Group (Formerly known as the Sydney Neuro Oncology Group – SNOG).
 The centre currently supports three full time researchers.

 Current laboratory projects – Cerebral Tumor Research Group, Bill Walsh Cancer Research Laboratory, Kolling Institute of Medical Research.
 But more funds are desperately needed to take the research to the next level.